Advocacy Ministry

 Plowshares Book Group

-Through discussions of challenging books, we hope to learn more about the needs in our community while deepening relationships with each other.
+Through discussions of challenging books, we hope to learn more about the needs in our community while deepening our relationships.

 Equity in Education